-Table 1 of the OS Summary Report displays a summary of the data obtained from the analysis of the Own Samples.
+Table 1 of the OS Summary Report displays a summary of the data obtained from the OS analysis.
 All taxa identified and enumerated by the participating laboratory were included in the analysis, except in instances where the fauna had been damaged and rendered unidentifiable and uncountable.
-In 58 samples out of the total 99 the number of taxa recorded by the participating laboratories was identical to that obtained by Thomson Unicomarine (column 4).
-In the 41 cases, the difference was at most six taxa and the average difference was less than two taxa.
-Data for the numbers of individuals recorded (columns 6 and 7, Table 1) shows a range of differences from re-analysis of 0% to 25%.
-The average difference was 2.8% with 25 samples exceeding this average.
+In 75 samples out of the total 108, the number of taxa recorded by the participating laboratories was identical to that obtained by Thomson Unicomarine (column 4).
+In the remaining 33 cases, the difference was at most six taxa.
+Data for the numbers of individuals recorded (columns 6 and 7, Table 1) show a range of differences from re-analysis of 0% to 40%.
+The average difference was 2.5%, with 31 samples exceeding this average.

-Fifty seven of the 99 samples reported showed 100% extraction of fauna from the residue (column 12), and in 18 samples various numbers of individuals (but no new taxa) were missed during sorting (column 11).
-The remaining 24 samples contained taxa in the residue that were not previously extracted, the worst example being four new taxa found in the residue (column 10).
-In the worst instance residue was found to contain 114 individuals.
+Sixty of the 108 samples reported showed 100% extraction of fauna from the residue (column 12), and in 26 samples various numbers of individuals (but no new taxa) had been missed during sorting (column 11).
+The remaining 22 samples contained taxa in the residue that had not previously been extracted, the worst examples contained six new taxa and 23 individuals in the respective residue (column 10).
 A breakdown of the missed individuals by taxonomic group is presented in Table 2 of the OS Summary Report.
-The average number of missed individuals found upon re-sorting the residue was approximately four, and the average number of missed taxa was half a taxon.
+The average number of missed individuals found upon re-sorting the residue was approximately two, and the average number of missed taxa was a 0.31.